…and what these stats can teach you about maximising your return on marketing investment.

 Here’s a stat that might surprise you!

-That stat is actually far lower than that of adverts served in search engine results or online banner ads.
-In fact, some 29% of users said they trust search engine ads, while 33% trust online banner ads.
+- 29% of users said they trust search engine ads, while 33% trust online banner ads (Source).

-In comparison?
-Digital Advertising isn’t just cheaper, but it’s also far easier to predict.
+Digital advertising isn’t just cheaper, it’s also far easier to predict.

-For a fraction of the cost of television advertising, your business is better able to utilise all of the features of online marketing – from SEO through to Content Marketing and AdWords – and attain a much higher Return on Investment as a result.
+For a fraction of the cost of other channels, your business is able to utilise all the features of online marketing – from SEO through to content marketing and AdWords – to attain a much higher return on investment.

 Which brings us to…

-All at once it’s eye-catching, attention-grabbing, and it can communicate not just any story but your business’s story in a way few other marketing formats can.
-Which is why so many businesses like yours still pursue television advertising so fervently.
+All at once it’s eye-catching, attention-grabbing, and communicates not just any story but your story in a way few other forms of marketing can.
+It’s why so many businesses still pursue television advertising.

-Here’s the deal: Cadbury ran a cross-media campaign to promote its Dairy Milk brand, which covered TV, Online Ads and YouTube promoted videos.
-Of these, Cadbury saw its online sector generate 20% of the sales, and recorded an additional reach of 19%.
+Cadbury ran a cross-media campaign to promote its Dairy Milk brand, which covered TV, online ads, and YouTube promoted videos.
+Of these, Cadbury saw its online sector generate 20% of the sales and recorded an additional reach of 19%.